FIT-Print: Towards False-claim-resistant Model Ownership Verification via Targeted Fingerprint

 \section{Introduction}

-Deep learning models, especially deep neural networks (DNNs), have been widely and successfully deployed in widespread applications \cite{wang2024diagnosis, zhuang2024deepreg, zhang2025smartguard}.
-In general, obtaining a well-performed model requires considerable computational resources and human expertise and is, therefore, highly expensive.
-In particular, some models are released to the open-source community (\eg, Hugging Face) for academic or educational purposes.
-However, the development of model reuse techniques, such as fine-tuning~\cite{liu2018fine} and transfer learning~\cite{zhuang2020comprehensive}, poses a potential threat to the intellectual property rights (IPR) of these models.
-With these methods, malicious developers can easily reuse open-source models for commercial purposes without authorization.
-How to protect their IPR becomes a vital problem~\cite{luan2025protecting, wei2024pointncbw, godinot2025queries}.
+Deep learning models, particularly deep neural networks (DNNs), have achieved remarkable success across a diverse array of applications~\cite{wang2024diagnosis, zhuang2024deepreg, zhang2025smartguard}.
+Developing a high-performing model is inherently expensive, demanding substantial computational resources, extensive data curation, and domain expertise throughout the model development lifecycle.
+Despite these immense costs, many developers release their models to the open-source community (\eg, Hugging Face) to foster academic research and educational innovation.
+However, the development of efficient downstream model reuse techniques, such as fine-tuning~\cite{liu2018fine} and transfer learning~\cite{zhuang2020comprehensive}, introduces severe threats to the intellectual property rights (IPR) of these assets.
+By exploiting these methods, malicious developers can rapidly repurpose open-source models for lucrative commercial applications without authorization.
+Consequently, establishing reliable mechanisms to safeguard model IPR has emerged as a critical problem in trustworthy machine learning~\cite{luan2025protecting, wei2024pointncbw, gao2025toward}.